vpunkadam/on-call-generator/README.md

 After generation, the console displays a comprehensive fairness report showing:
 - Total shifts per user (including those with 0 shifts due to PTO)
+- **Workload percentage**: Shows what % of available days each user works
-- PTO days taken by each user
+- PTO days taken and available days for each user
-- Users with >2 PTO days marked as excluded from fairness metrics
-- Average shifts by tier
+- Average workload percentage across all users
-- Distribution analysis (excludes users with >2 PTO days)
+- Cumulative shift counts for long-term tracking
-- Validation warnings for any issues detected
+- Validation warnings for workload imbalances (>20% difference)
-- Shift imbalance calculations (only compares users with ≤2 PTO days)

-This helps verify equitable scheduling among available workers without penalizing those on extended leave.
+The system ensures fair distribution by having everyone work approximately the same percentage of their available days, not the same absolute number of shifts.

 ## Troubleshooting